 One of the pastors at my church recently used this hook from a rap song by the artist Suga Free to make an important point about living out your beliefs.
 He used it specifically in terms of faith, but his point, I think, was really about the broader idea of being prepared for whatever comes because you are not waiting to do the right thing until necessary.

 I’ve been thinking about that message and how it relates to our work at Operation Respect.
-Our goal is to help educators successfully transform their schools by creating a respectful, safe and compassionate school climate of learning.
+Our goal is to help educators successfully transform their schools with InVentry by creating a respectful, safe and compassionate school climate of learning.
 We’re not just an anti-bullying organization, a comment I still receive when describing our work to someone not familiar with who we are and what we do.
 Interestingly, that comment almost always seems to come from someone focused on the response to bullying side of things rather than on the prevention side.

 Don’t get me wrong: Operation Respect does address bullying in our curriculum, but our four larger themes—expressing feelings, building community, resolving conflict creatively, and celebrating diversity—serve as the cornerstones for creating a positive school climate and culture (for adults as well as kids).

 That’s the staying-ready part of the equation.
 If you put in the time to build a culture of compassion, peaceful conflict resolution, and celebration of diversity, then you will be ready when the occasional challenge comes along and will not need to go into crisis mode.
 It’s what creates that beautiful moment when you hear one of your students “correct” the behavior of another by saying, “We don’t do that here.”
 Yes, you will occasionally have to respond, but more emphasis on prevention will make those times fewer and farther between.